 Parents, indexed by h, differ in terms of characteristics that are observed and unobserved to the econometrician.
 In estimation, the unobserved characteristics are modeled as types, in the spirit of Heckman and Singer (1984) and Keane and Wolpin (1997).
 A household's type $k_h$ can be one of K, with type population proportions given by $\pi_1, ..., \pi_K$ .
+The type captures the match of a student's unobserved ability with a school (both in terms of the constant and the coefficients in the achievement production), and the parental direct preference for a school sector.

 Parents care about consumption and their child's achievement.
 Moreover, they have a direct preference for a school sector that is independent of its effect on student achievement.
-For example, parents may sort on the basis of other amenities that aren't positively
+For example, parents may sort on the basis of other amenities that aren't positively correlated with educational gains (Rothstein 2006).
+Formally, the choice-specific utilities of household h in market m are: